Co-de-iT/froGH/README.md

 # froGH
 Ah... that should have been "for GH" but we're so lazy that we misspelt and didn't bother correcting.
-Anyway, here's a collection of mixed-purpose components for Grasshopper - given "as is" (no warranty, no support) - use at your own risk (but know that we use them too... so they shouldn't explode at least).

-### Description
 **froGH** is a sparse collection of components born out of necessity or play in our daily Grasshopper experience.
 You might find them useful (or not).
 If you want to take a peek at the code, head for the **_src_** folder.

-NOTE: _**no support is given**_ so use at your own risk and understanding.
-Example files are on their way, meanwhile... if you mess things up using **froGH**, you're on your own.
+NOTE: _**no warranty or support is given**_ so use at your own risk and understanding (but know that we use them too... so they shouldn't explode at least).
+Example files are on their way, meanwhile... if you mess things up using **froGH**, you're on your own (but if you think you found a bug let us know).

 On the other hand, if you have any ideas on how to improve things, please let us know at info[at]co-de-it.com - and feel free to improve upon it yourself, but play nice and give proper attribution (see license).